nebari-dev/nebari/docs/source/installation/configuration.md

  - `type`: current supported CI providers are `github-actions` and `gitlab-ci`
  - `branch`: branch to use to commit `qhub render` changes to
+ - `commit_render`: whether to commit the rendered changes back into the repo.
+Optional, defaults to `true`.
  - `before_script`: optional script to run before CI starts QHub infrastructure deployment.
 This is useful in cases that additional setup is required for QHub to deploy the resources.
 Only supported